6G-SANDBOX/ELCM-Portal/README.md

     - Enabled: Boolean value indicating if the Analytics Dashboard is available.
 Defaults to `False`.
     - URL: External URL of the Analytics Dashboard
     - Secret: Secret key shared with the Analytics Dashboard, used in order to create secure URLs
+- Branding:
+  - Platform: Platform name.
+Will be displayed in the Portal and will identify the platform during distributed experiments.
+Defaults to 'Untitled'
+  - Description: Short textual description of the platform.
+Defaults to 'Untitled ELCM Portal'
+  - DescriptionPage: HTML file that contains a more detailed description of the platform.
+The HTML written in this file will be inserted in the 'Info' page of the Portal.
+Defaults to `platform.html`.
+This file is included in this repository, and can be customized or used as reference.
+  - FavIcon: Small icon that is shown on browser tabs or when added to bookmarks.
+Must be stored in the `static/branding/` folder.
+Defaults to 'header.png'
+  - Header: Small logo displayed on all page's header.
+Must be stored in the`static/branding/` folder and will be resized to 48x48 pixels.
+Defaults to 'header.png'
+  - Logo: Bigger logo displayed on the login and registration pages.
+Must be stored in the`static/branding/` folder and will be resized to 300x300 pixels.
+Defaults to 'logo.png'

 #### Portal notices